slic3r/Slic3r-Manual/src/advanced/modifier-mesh.md

 Modifier" and selecting the previously saved model adds it to the part as a modifier.

-The green "+" was selected and "FIll Density" was added to modifier list and set to 100%.
+The green "+" was selected and "Fill Density" was added to modifier list and set to 100%.

 ![image](images/modifier-mesh/303_modifier.png_large.jpg)

 This is the comparison between a print with the modifier and without modifier.
 Note the solid area near the joint:
 ![image](images/modifier-mesh/309_with.png_large.jpg)
 ![image](images/modifier-mesh/312_without.png_large.jpg)